nathanemyers-dev/ai-computational-memory/white-paper/regulated-boundaries-specification.md

 # Regulated Boundaries Specification

-The regulated boundaries specification exists because computational memory cannot operate safely without a formally defined separation between non‑advisory continuity and regulated advisory activity.
-This specification establishes the constraints, limits, and supervisory controls that keep persistence within non‑advisory domains and prevent retained structures from forming advisory state.
+The regulated boundaries specification exists because computational memory cannot operate safely without a formally defined separation between non‑advisory continuity and advisory activity.
+This specification establishes the constraints, limits, and supervisory controls that keep persistence within non‑advisory domains and prevent retained packets from forming advisory state.
 It provides the foundation regulators and governance teams use to classify computational memory as a safe functional layer.

 **Purpose**